 The Investigations Unit maintains a tip line that citizens can call to provide information confidentially about crimes that fall within the jurisdiction of the District Police.
 The tip line telephone number is (510) 690-6521.

-Currently, the unit utilizes three horses that are well-trained to patrol the various regions of the Park District.
-In addition to patrol duties the mounted unit participates in community activities and outreach events.
-These include wellness walks, National Night Out events, Regional Parks Foundation membership events and other social events where the horses and Mounted Unit can make a positive impact with the public.
+The unit utilizes horses that are well-trained to patrol the various regions of the Park District.
+In addition to patrol duties, the Mounted Unit participates in community activities and outreach events.
+These include wellness walks, National Night Out events, Regional Parks Foundation membership events, recruitment events, and other social events where the Mounted Unit can make a positive impact on the public.